-That’s according to figures from the National Treatment Purchase Fund as of the end of February, up 260 on the same time last year.
+That’s according to figures from the National Treatment Purchase Fund as of the end of March.

-Of the numbers waiting at the end of February, 10,422 are seeking outpatient appointments, up 146 in the past year.
+Of the numbers waiting at the end of March, 10,257 are seeking outpatient appointments, down 153 in the past year.

-The majority of those patients (471) are waiting up to three months, and a total of 419 have a scheduled appointment date.
+The majority of those patients (731) are waiting up to three months, while a further 155 have a scheduled appointment date.